infinitelyjames/discordtownlistpy/README.md

 **Update: The discord bot list is gone, and this package remains as a template for those attempting similar projects**

+For your information, the site was based on an old version of vcodes.

 ## Posting Server Count

 ```py